 16. Never Back Down (2008)

-Moving to a completely new part of the country is one tough time we all must have faced, and that too just after the death of someone’s father can be really hard.
-Although the movie failed to capture positive reviews, it still captures the pain and the angst one feels after being beaten down to the ground and getting back up.
-Tough times are here, Never Back Down.
+Moving to a completely new part of the country is a struggle that we all must have faced at some point in our lives.
+Although this movie failed to garner positive reviews, it still captures the pain and the angst one feels after being beaten down to the ground and the struggle to get back up.
+Tough times are here, never back down!

 Read More: Most Colorful Movies of All Time